Skip to main content

 Float Allocation Updates

-• Switch the assignee to the assignee of the earliest allocation (user email addresses must match across both systems)
+• Switch the assignee to the assignee of the earliest allocation (user email addresses must match across both systems) that is not in the past or complete (if there is more than one person assigned to the earliest allocation in Float the system will chose the first)

 • Switch the due date to the date of the latest allocation

-Whenever these changes occur, notes will be added to the Work timeline detailing the reason for the change.
+Whenever these changes occur notes will be added to the Work timeline detailing the reason for the change.

 FAQs